Sleep training for naps can be so different than bedtime sleep training. See our top tips on how to tackle daytime sleep training.

 How Long Does Nap Training Take?

-How long does sleep training for naps take?
-It will vary.
 If your baby is close to falling asleep independently and just needs some schedule tweaks and a little practice, it may only take a few days.

 If your baby currently needs parental presence for their entire nap, nap training can take 2 to 3 weeks or sometimes even a little longer for things to completely come together.